-Many staff working for us - both male and female - juggle caring responsibilities, whether they be looking after children, or caring for elderly relatives or other dependents.
+Many staff working for us - both male and female - juggle caring responsibilities.
+They may be looking after children or caring for elderly relatives or other dependents.
 Many more staff simply want to pursue other interests such as education or leisure interest whilst in our employment.

-Because of this, we have developed a range of policies to help staff, including generous maternity, paternity, adoption, carer and special leave policies.
+We have developed a range of policies to help staff.
+These include generous maternity, paternity, adoption, carer and special leave policies.
 We also offer, where possible, a flexible work-life balance, such as: